App and account authentication¶

 Upon a successful request, you should receive a response with the following keys.

-Key | Value Type | Definition |
+| Key | Value type | Definition |

-"accessToken" | string | The access token that your application will use to authenticate the messages sent to the cTrader Open API. |
+"accessToken" | string | The access token that your application will use to authenticate the messages sent to cTrader Open API. |

 "tokenType" | string | The type of the access token ("bearer" should be the value of this key as the REST standard is used to make the request). |

-"expiresIn" | integer | The number of seconds that must pass before the access token expires (by default, the value of this key equals 2628000 ). |
+"expiresIn" | integer | The number of seconds that must pass before the access token expires (by default, the value of this key equals 2628000). |

 "refreshToken" | string | The refresh token that must be used for renewing the access token once it expires.
 The refresh token has no expiry time itself. |

 "errorCode" | string/null | The error code that describes why a request was unsuccessful.
-For a successfull request, the value of this key should be null . |
+For a successful request, the value of this key should be null. |

-"description" | string/null | The descroption of an error that has occured during an unsuccessful request.
-For a successful request, the value of this key should be null . |
+"description" | string/null | The description of an error that has occured during an unsuccessful request.
+For a successful request, the value of this key should be null. |

 {